a-leks-icon/AIRAL/corflow_scripts/tutorials/01_corflow_basics/README.md

 ['ft@A03', 'tx@A03', 'wd@A03', 'mb@A03', 'gl@A03', 'ps@A03', 'ph@A03', 'doreco-mb-algn@A03', 'ge-a@unknown']
 ```

-Both methods collect child elements regardless to which structure they belong to:
+Both methods collect child objects regardless to which structure they belong to:

 ```python
 from corflow import fromElan